 - First City Monument Bank

 - Diamond Bank

-Opening a Nigerian corporate account is very beneficial for entrepreneurs having a Nigerian e-commerce business.
+Opening a Nigerian corporate account is very beneficial for entrepreneurs having business set up in Nigeria, especially an e-commerce business.
 Furthermore, having a corporate business account in Nigeria allows one's business to accept Naira payments online, which is again a plus point.
 So, if you are seeking some professional assistance to guide you better on which bank to go for and how the whole procedure goes then you are on the right platform as our advisors at Business Setup Worldwide are here to help you with the drill.
 We commit to give world-class consultancy and all type of support services.
 For any queries on Nigerian corporate bank account for your company, do contact us – we’d be happy to help.